 Broadie is right to raise this concern about the location of energeia, and I will extend and add to her argument.
 But my position differs from hers in several ways.
 First, while it is true that Aristotle is concerned to show how activity and change are intelligible, his concern does not seem to be centered on the indeterminacy of material.
 For one, the physicists of Aristotle’s time held the position that making sources material makes them more intelligible rather than less, and, if I am right that for Aristotle potency is evidently independent, then to a certain extent it is also intelligible, especially if it is evident what activity it tends toward (Met.
 IX.5 1048a16–22).
 The problem Aristotle is concerned with, I aim to show, is not with the intelligibility of underlying processes, but with whether what emerges from them truly count as beings.
 Broadie’s concerns overlap with this problem, but do not raise it.
 But in this, Aristotle is, as Broadie says, resisting Plato’s solution, namely, the argument that changing beings point to an intelligible transcendent being.

 Second, Broadie thinks Aristotle’s worry about location occupies the passage from Met.
 IX.8 1050a23 to 1050b2, whereas, as I aim to show, the fundamental worry occupies the whole, three-part argument from Met.
 IX.8 1050a15 to 1050b4.
 As a result of concentrating on only part of the passage, she does not present the problem as sharply as I think it could be presented.
-I think the worry is not only whether activity (energeia) is prior, but whether it has a solid claim to being a telos at all.
+I think the worry is not only whether activity is prior, but whether it has a solid claim to being a telos at all.
 Even more critical is the question of whether calling something a telos is in fact a legitimate basis for priority.

 The problem that motivates this long argument is this: potency appears to make all activity transitive.
 If this is the case, activity cannot be a telos.
 If energeia is the use or activity of potency, it will inherit the structure of potency.40 Potency is other-directed, which means it has a dispersive, transitive structure: it is the source of change in another thing or the same thing as other, and this other is where its telos is located.
 Thus, the telos of an agent is in the patient: for example, of a builder the telos is the change in the buildable things; while the telos of a patient seems at first to be in the agent, for example, of buildable things the telos is the builder’s activity of building.41